Healthy Women Image

 Chandra Thomas Whitfield

-Chandra is an award-winning multimedia journalist whose work has appeared in The New York Times, The Washington Post, Essence, Ebony, NBCNews.com and The Huffington Post.
-She recently completed a Leonard C. Goodman Institute for Investigative Reporting fellowship, during which she hosted and produced "In The Gap," a podcast about how pay inequity and discrimination impact the lives — and livelihoods — of Black women in the American workforce.
+Chandra Thomas Whitfield is a multiple award-winning multimedia journalist whose work has appeared in a wide variety of media outlets, including NBCNews.com, The New York Times, The Washington Post, The Huffington Post, The Undefeated, Essence, Ebony, People, Newsweek, The Root, The Grio, TIME.com and the Atlanta affiliate of NPR.
+She is a 2019-2020 Leonard C. Goodman Institute for Investigative Journalism Fellow and host/producer of “In The Gap,” a podcast for In These Times magazine about how the gender pay gap affects the lives — and livelihoods — of Black women in America.

 Full Bio